• Skip to main content

 How do you fix bitter kale pesto?

-This recipe calls for fresh sage to fulfilling that role.
+This recipe calls for fresh sage to fulfill that role.
 Alternatively, you can add basil, a sweeter herb, or add sage to the kale walnut pesto.
 This will fix it.

 What nuts are best for pesto?